ThePrairieBanana/pTGC-UFO-Agent-Kit/context/pTGC.md

 Solana, Polygon, Optimism, Unichain and LNK directly to PLS using https://libertyswap.finance/.

 3. Buy pTGC — Go directly here: https://goptgc.com/#/ptgc-onboarding?referid=PrairieBanana.
-Connect your wallet, swap your PLS for pTGC (save ~$10 of PLS for gas).
+Connect your wallet, swap your PLS for pTGC (save ~$10 of PLS for transacting later).
 If you prefer no referral link: https://goptgc.com/#/ptgc-onboarding.

 4. Stake & Lock — Once you have pTGC, head to: https://goptgc.com/staking.
 Connect your wallet, choose how much you want to stake and confirm.
 If you want to lock, choose how much and for how long.